How to Measure Pupil Attitude and Mindset in Maths

 By assessing affective domain and gathering pupil generated information on “soft skills” such as effort, confidence, attitude and enjoyment of maths, we are able to adapt our online lessons to help each and every pupil grow their love for maths and increase both confidence and attainment in this subject.

-To find out more about how you can use Third Space Learning in your school, book your no commitment 10 minute demo to discover the impact our 1-to-1 interventions can have for your pupils – it’s never been easier or more affordable.
-Call us on 0203 771 0095 or contact us here to learn more about how we can help turbocharge maths in your school!
+To find out more about how you can use Third Space Learning in your school, book your no commitment 10 minute demo to discover the impact our one to one interventions can have for your pupils – it’s never been easier or more affordable.
+Call us on 0203 771 0095 or contact us here to learn more about how we can help boost maths attainment and engagement in your school!

-Even pupils who begin with high values grow after Third Space sessions
+Even pupils who begin with high values grow after Third Space Learning sessions

-Some primary school pupils do tend to self report high values of attitude even before their 1-to-1 lessons, but the exciting conclusion that this visualisation represents, is that even with those high reporters included, we see an average increase, from nearly high to very high.
+Some primary school pupils do tend to self report high values of attitude even before their one to one lessons, but the exciting conclusion that this visualisation represents, is that even with those high reporters included, we see an average increase, from nearly high to very high.

 However, to really see significant meaning, 10,000+ students is too many!